“How does that make you feel?”

 This type of therapy is generally conducted over the course of only a few sessions, or even just one session in some cases.
 Sometimes an individual struggling with a specific problem only needs to make a few important connections to overcome that problem.
 For instance, if a client is suffering from acute anxiety with no known source, the identification of an event or circumstance that gave rise to this anxiety and a strategy for coping can be accomplished in one session.

-Brief psychodynamic therapy has been applied in situations like:
+Brief psychodynamic therapy has been applied to situations like:

 - Rape Accident (traffic, physical injury, etc.)